jasonm23/onlisp-markdown/onlisp.md

 ```

 Deﬁning an inversion for values would also render multiple-value-setq
-un- necessary.
+unnecessary.
 Unfortunately, as things stand in Common Lisp it is
 impossible to deﬁne such an inversion; get-setf-method won’t return
 more than one store variable, and presumably the expansion function of
 psetf wouldn’t know what to do with them if it did.